GD&T TRAINING | GEOMETRIC DIMENSIONING AND TOLERANCING

-Geometric Dimensioning and Tolerancing has extensive use in automotive industries, has been identified as a required skill in the Quality System Requirement section of Automotive Industry Action Group’s (AIAG) new quality standard.
+Geometric Dimensioning and Tolerancing or GD&T has extensive use in automotive industries, has been identified as a required skill in the Quality System Requirement section of Automotive Industry Action Group’s (AIAG) new quality standard.

 TS16949:2002 “Suppliers who design the activity should be qualified in the skill of Geometric Dimensioning and Tolerancing as appropriate.”

-- Understanding common mistakes and misconception in specifying and verifying GD&T requirements;
+- The second point is understanding common mistakes and misconception in specifying and verifying it requirements;

 Who Should Attend